 RELEVANT SERVICES

-The City of Denver Building Performance Policy (Energize Denver), is a citywide energy benchmarking & disclosure program requiring owners of existing buildings to report energy and water use annually, using ENERGY STAR® Portfolio Manager®.
+The City of Denver Building Performance Policy (Energize Denver), is a citywide energy benchmarking & disclosure program requiring owners of existing buildings to report energy use annually, using ENERGY STAR® Portfolio Manager®.
 Effective as of 2017, this program provides building owners insight into their building’s energy efficiency and helps meet the City of Denver’s Climate Action Plan goals.

 BEGIN COMPLIANCE NOW